A new laboratory facility in Riyadh by ON-A

 environmental strategy

-Located in Riyadh with a specific desertic climate, the architectural proposal implements two oasis within the courtyards to enhance air quality, shading, and humidity control.
-Recognizing the importance of vegetation to improve the micro-climate, green roofs are installed on both volumes.
-These roofs not only enhance insulation and thermal inertia but also contribute to a richer ecosystem, creating a sustainable and comfortable environment for research and collaboration.
+Located in Riyadh, with a specific desert climate, the architectural proposal implements two oases within the courtyards to improve air quality, shading and humidity control.
+Recognising the importance of vegetation in improving the microclimate, green roofs are installed on both volumes.
+These roofs not only improve insulation and thermal inertia, but also contribute to enriching the ecosystem, creating a sustainable and comfortable environment for research and collaboration.

 PARAMETRIZED SKIN

-The building envelope is parametrized using a skewed diagrid as the base for the panels.
-A NURBS curve is employed as an attractor element to determine which panels are perforated.
+The building envelope is parameterised using a skewed grid as the basis for the panels.
+A NURBS curve is used as an attractor element to determine which panels are perforated.
 The perforation pattern of the panels follows a mathematical equation.
-The closer the panels are to the ends of the NURBS curve, the smaller the perforations become.
-Only the panels closest to the NURBS curve are selected for perforation, creating a dynamic and responsive facade that enhances both aesthetic and functional qualities of the building.
+The closer the panels are to the ends of the NURBS curve, the smaller the perforations will be.
+Only the panels closest to the NURBS curve are selected for perforation, creating a dynamic and responsive facade that enhances the aesthetic and functional qualities of the building.